apache/sling-site/src/main/jbake/content/documentation/development/logging.md

 Do not use the colon ":" character in anywhere in the pattern option.
 The text before the colon is interpreted as the protocol specification of a URL which is probably not what you want.

-Note that Scheduled Rotation ignores the `org.apache.sling.commons.log.file.number` property since the old log files are not numbered but "dated".
+Note that when using Scheduled Rotation purging of old log files can be disabled by setting the property `org.apache.sling.commons.log.file.number` to '0'.

 ##### Size Rotation